The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

-Resources may relate to financial resources, environment, safety needs, professional human skills, materials, information technology, tools, databases and other physical or nonphysical resources needed for realization the program.
+Resources may relate to financial resources, environment, safety needs, professional human skills, materials, information technology, tools, databases, and other physical or nonphysical resources needed for the realization of the program.

 The Business Value-Oriented Program Management (BVOPGM) office estimate and allocate resources during the entire program realization, and this may need involvement in:

 - Planning, estimating and requesting financial resources

 - Planning, estimating and requesting material physical or nonphysical resources

 - Planning and requesting new personnel recruitment